Das-Kollektiv/tdme2/README-MiniScript.md

 - map
 - set

-Variable identifiers always start with a "$", not because we love money and/or PHP, but because its the cheapest way to determine if e.g. a argument is a literal or a variable.
+Variable identifiers always start with a "$".
 Constants need also be prefixed with a "$" and should be named with uppercase letters like "$PI = 3.14".
 (No real constant support yet, but it is planned)

 ## 4.1.
 Primitive data types